frankd123/Derek_Portfolio/README.md

 ### Project Objectives:
 - **Increase customer interaction with promotions by segmenting customers based on purchase behavior**
-- Segment customers using RFM scores (recency, requency, monetary) produced using SQL
+- Segment customers using RFM scores (recency, frequency, monetary) produced using SQL
 - Benchmark metrics on customer interactions

 *Tools Used:*